vibec0dr/chatbot-insights/docs/RFC.md

 Search results in the ChatBot service are inconsistent due to incomplete or lagging indexing of conversations.
 ChatBot Insights is a proposed service that will:

-- Collect metrics from the source database (MongoDB) and the search index.
+- Collect metrics from the source database (MongoDB) and the search index (MeiliSearch).
 - Reconcile differences between documents flagged for indexing and those actually available in the search index.
 - Generate **report snapshots** over multiple time periods.
 - Provide a view for monitoring trends and discrepancies.